alexch/codelikethis/public/lessons/learn_to_code/strings.md

 # LAB: Playing With Strings

 * What is the reverse of "stressed"?
+* How many characters long is your name?
 * What does your name look like, repeated 1000 times?
 * What is the tenth character of "Matz is nice"?
 (Trick question!)